-The award-winning Sacconi Quartet is recognised for its unanimous and compelling ensemble, consistently communicating with a fresh and imaginative approach.
-Performing with style and commitment, the Quartet is known throughout the world for its creativity and integrity of interpretation.
-Formed in 2001, its four founder members continue to demonstrate a shared passion for string quartet repertoire, infectiously reaching out to audiences with their energy and enthusiasm.
-The Quartet have enjoyed a highly successful international career, performing regularly throughout Europe, at London’s major venues, in recordings and on radio broadcasts.
-The Sacconi is Quartet in Association at the Royal College of Music and Quartet in Residence for the town of Folkestone.
+The award-winning Sacconi Quartet are recognised for their unanimous and compelling ensemble, consistently communicating with a fresh and imaginative approach.
+Performing with style and commitment, the quartet are known throughout the world for their creativity and integrity of interpretation.
+Formed in 2001, their four founder members continue to demonstrate a shared passion for string quartet repertoire, infectiously reaching out to audiences with their energy and enthusiasm.
+The Sacconi enjoy a busy international career, performing regularly throughout Europe, at London’s major venues, in recordings and on radio broadcasts.
+The Sacconi are Quartet in Association at the Royal College of Music and Quartet in Residence for the town of Folkestone.